When you share your story, you bring your heart out of your chest and show the other person.

 There may not be anything wrong with that person, but if they’re not right for you, then they’re not right for you.

-Save yourself the heartache and keep your shit to yourself (and I say that with all the love in the world).
+Save yourself the heartache and keep your life to yourself (and I say that with all the love in the world).

 Listen to your gut instincts; they’re never wrong on these things.